huizezhang-sherry/ETC4860/README.md

 ### Missing value imputation

 The missingness in the dataset could be due to the fact that a judge is reading the materials on the desk so the face is not captured for a particular frame or simply because some faces are not detectable for the given resolution of the video stream.
 However, since that data is in time series structure, simply drop the missing observation will cause the time interval to be irregular and complicate further analysis.
-I use linear interpolation from `forecast` package to impute the missing value for each action unit.
+There are two different sets of variables that need imputation: the ones end with `_c`, which is binary and the ones end with `_r`, which is a float number.
+Linear interpolation from `forecast` package is suitable to impute the variables end with `_r` and I sample from binomial distribution toimpute the variables end with `_c`.
 More details in [3.1missing.Rmd](https://github.com/huizezhang-sherry/ETC4860/blob/master/3.1missing.Rmd).

-***More work need to be done to ensure the imputation of the AU occurrence is binary***

 ### Exploratory data analysis